wmayner/dotfiles/README.md

 dotfiles
 ========

-This is my OSX environment.
-Check out the `linux` branch for the linux version.
+This is my linux environment.
+Check out the `master` branch for the OSX version.

 Install